alex347a/Obsidian/3. Semester/Signalbehandling/Lektioner/8 FIR.md

 ![[Pasted image 20251030095539.png]]
 ### Fourier transform of $|H(f)|$
 ![[Pasted image 20251030095834.png]]
+m is the index of the Fourier series.
 ### Fourier transform of a FIR filter
 ![[Pasted image 20251030095859.png]]
+m is the index of the Fourier series.
 You don't need to go to infinity, you only need to consider the finite range of the impulse, which is from $-m$ to m.
 But by truncating our signal we can run into some issues.
 ![[Pasted image 20251030100344.png]]
 You shift the signal from -M to M to instead be from 0 to 2M, because the signal is not causal, meaning the values are not 0 for negative time values.
 ### Example: low pass filter